Get on-site quickly with the AVELING WA White Card course.

 Anyone who wants to work in the construction industry and those currently working in the construction industry that wish to refresh their knowledge.

-This course provides participants with the Unit of Competency CPCCWHS1001 - Prepare to work safely in the construction industry.
-On successful completion, participants will receive a WA White Card and a Statement of Attainment for the Unit of Competency.
+On successful completion, participants will receive a WA White Card and a Statement of Attainment for the Unit of Competency CPCCWHS1001 - Prepare to work safely in the construction industry.

 Participants will have to complete the AVELING assurance audit, verbal assessment and course verification before the White Card can be issued.
 The assurance audit/verbal assessment is usually completed in 30 minutes, via a video call or in person at our Jandakot facility.